obonaventure/cnp3/book/index.rst

-Part 6: The The datalink layer and the Local Area Networks
+Part 6: The datalink layer and the Local Area Networks
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

 .. toctree::